IBM Cloud Docs

 Data volumes are encrypted by default with IBM-managed encryption.
 You can also encrypt data volumes by using your own root keys.

-When you create a Block Storage for VPC volume in your availability zone, you can use 3 different tiered profiles with predefined IOPS levels and a custom profile with which you can define your own IOPS level based on the volume capacity.
+When you create a Block Storage for VPC volume in your availability zone, you can use 3 different tiered profiles with predefined IOPS levels.
+Or you can select a custom profile with which you can define your own IOPS level based on the volume capacity.
 All profiles are backed by solid-state drives (SSDs).

 Block Storage for VPC encryption